How to conduct phone interviews

 Even body language can work in a phone interview.
 “I like to stand up and smile during phone interviews,” Hardy says.
 “The physical change from sitting makes me more alert and authoritative, and that comes through in my voice.”

-Don’t become distracted.
+It can be challenging to stay focused on the phone interview when the candidate isn’t directly in front of you, but it’s important not to become distracted.
 “If you start dusting the top of your monitor, you’re not interviewing, you’re multitasking,” Hardy says.
 You’re also running out of time.

 - Have your thoughts organized.